adam-on-the-internet/dsm-pth/src/assets/rules-archive/1998_11_16/info.md

 ## Summary

-Most context is unknown.

-This was item 1I (roll call 98-3477) on the November 16, 1998 agenda.

-Vote passed 5-2.
-The item was not on the consent agenda.

-Council amended **Rule 18.
-Call to Order** to allow a temporary Presiding officer to serve as successor Mayor Pro Tem in absence of Mayor and Mayor Pro Tem.
+The City amended **Rule 18.
+Call to Order**  as follows:

+> Approve amending Council Procedural Rule 18 to allow temporary Presiding officer to serve as successor Mayor Pro Tem in absence of Mayor and Mayor Pro Tem and to sign all items approved at the meeting.

 ## Documents

 [Meeting Minutes for November 16, 1998](assets/rules-archive/1998_11_16/meeting_minutes.pdf)

+## Notes

+Amended rule 18.

+Amended at the meeting on November 16, 1998 as item 1I (not on the Consent Agenda).

+The vote passed 5-2 with Roll Call 98-3477.